-3.10 Collectively, the factors above mean that the ability to accurately forecast council tax income and the local council tax grant, in the medium term, is becoming complex, reducing the amount of assurance that can be provided from income forecasts beyond 2016/17.
-However a high degree of assurance can be provided with regard to the combined income from council tax and council tax grants for 2016/17.
-Whilst future income will be less certain, the most significant risks are in respect of formula funding.
-Variations to risks outside the funding formula are likely to be capable of being managed without having a material impact on the robustness of the budget or financial resilience.
+3.10 Collectively, the factors above mean that the ability to accurately forecast council tax income and the local council tax grant, in the medium term, is complex, reducing the amount of assurance that can be provided from income forecasts beyond 2017/18.
+However a high degree of assurance can be provided with regard to the combined income from council tax and council tax grants for the current year.
+Whilst future income is less certain, there is a higher likelihood of income estimates being exceeded than otherwise.
+This means that the more significant risk arises from underestimation with a corresponding impact on expenditure budgets.
+The finance team liaise closely with District Council's when setting these budgets to minimise the extent of this risk.
+Should any underachievement of income arise it is likely to be capable of being managed without having a material impact on the robustness of the budget or financial resilience.